-Lets look at why herniated discs are the single most misunderstood of all spinal irregularities and how they are formed through various mechanisms.
+Lets look at why herniated discs are the single most misunderstood of all spinal irregularities and how they are formed through various normal and atypical mechanisms.

 Of course, all the usual suspects we all fear can cause a herniation to occur in the spinal column.
 These factors include car accidents, sports injuries, slip and falls and any other form of trauma.
 Lifting can cause herniated discs in less common instances and bending and twisting are culpable in even rarer circumstances.